Hi! My name is Laura and I’m a birder and nature photographer from Ottawa, Canada.

 Being Diagnosed With a Balance Disorder

 Part of why I don’t do early mornings is that in 2014, I was diagnosed with a balance disorder and had to stop working.
-This gave me way too much time at home not being able to do all the activities I loved.
+This gave me a lot of time at home not being able to do all the activities I loved.
 One day while I was staying with my parents I picked up my Mother’s superzoom camera and started taking pictures of the birds I saw in her backyard.
-I found myself completely hooked!
+I found myself completely hooked.

 Two years later, I upgraded to a DSLR and haven’t looked back.

 Why I Love Birding

 You can never know all there is to know about birds, they are endlessly fascinating and provide amazing insight about our natural word.
 When you are out there birding you are completely in the moment, looking, listening, observing and engrossed in what you are experiencing.
 I often joke that nature is my therapy, but it’s actually true.

 All my life I’ve had a passion for travel and now that I love birding, the two go hand in hand.
 Living with a balance disorder, traveling is much more difficult than it used to be, but that doesn’t stop me.
 I hope I can inspire you to get out there and visit some new locations!
 Check out the Travel menu for some ideas.
 I will keep expanding this section of the website as I visit new areas.

 Thanks for visiting,